Digital Switchover

 How will it affect me and what do I need to do?

-If you have other devices connected to your phone line, such as alarm systems, your alarm service provider might need to upgrade your device to make sure it is compatible.
+If you have other devices connected to your phone line, such as alarm systems your alarm service provider might need to upgrade your device to make sure it is compatible.
 If you are unsure about how a device in your home or business might be affected, it is recommended you contact the equipment supplier or device manufacturer to find out whether it will still work on a digital phone line.

 In an emergency

 Digital landlines cannot carry a power connection, so in the event of a power cut they will not work.
-If you have a mobile phone this can still be used, but if you’ve no other means of calling the emergency services your
+If you have a mobile phone this can still be used, but if you’ve no other means of calling the emergency services you need to contact your landline provider to talk about what solutions are available to allow calls to be made to emergency services.
+You should tell your telecoms provider now if you have no other way of making emergency calls.

 Telecare scam warning

-Be aware of phone calls from scammers requesting you pay or renew telecare over the phone.
+Be aware of phone calls from scammers requesting you pay or renew telecare alarm services over the phone.
 Callers claim to be from the new provider, and they ask for bank details to set up a new direct debit.

 Bradford Council will never ask you to pay for your telecare over the telephone, nor would our telecare service provider Safe and Sound.